pdelong42/whatzit-puzzle/README.md

 number of factors:

  - x4 for the number of rotations of each unique solution
- - x4 for each piece that has four-fold rotational symmetry (there's only one)
- - x2 for each piece with two-fold rotational symmetry (there are four)

 This results in a combined factor of 256, or 1024 total solutions when duplicates are accounted for.
 That's assuming there aren't more than four